norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

     },
 ...
 ```
-remember that this arn will be the one you just created!
+remember that this arn will be the one you just created, not the example arn above!
+- Be sure to delete any example envars you _aren't_ using, they will cause the pipeline to error if the secret or key does not exist.

 6. #### Code Pipeline
 I find it is much easier not to get twisted into a dependency pretzel if we start our pipeline at the very end, with the CodePipeline itself.